chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 With Emacs 29.1, support has been added for language server protocols via `Eglot
 <https://www.gnu.org/software/emacs/manual/html_mono/eglot.html>`_

-To utilize the linter via Eglot, add the following to your ``.emacs`` file:
+To utilize the linter via Eglot, add the following to your ``.emacs`` file (note that this assumes you have already followed the instructions in ``$CHPL_HOME/highlight/emacs/README.rst`` to install Chapel syntax highlighting in Emacs):

 .. code-block:: lisp